-What is the Adult High School (AHS) program?
+Adult High School Program

 The AHS program combines credits earned in high school with credits earned by attending our free classes in the AHS program.
 Upon completion of 22 credits, a high school diploma is issued jointly by Burke County Public Schools and Western Piedmont Community College.